-Unless your home is built on a concrete slab, where the slab is the subfloor for the first floor, the floor itself rests on floor joists.
+The floor rests on floor joists unless your home is built on a concrete slab.
 These are usually 2”x 8”, 2”x 10”, or 2”x 12” dimensional lumber, depending on the span between supports and the spacing between the joists themselves.
-This is mandated by building code and has been in place for years.
+The building code has mandated this for years.

 Nominal Joist Size | Joist Spacing on Centers | Lumber Grade: Select Structural | Lumber Grade: No. 1 | Lumber Grade: No. 2 |